-Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status 3.1 The Office on Aging will ensure that staff are providing excellent customer service and clients are satisfied by adhering to quality assurance protocols measured as follows: July 1, 2019- June 30, 2020 Revised An Information & Assistance call center follow-up survey will be conducted via telephone call or automated survey to a sample population of callers who contact the call center requesting community related referrals.
+Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status 3.1 The Office on Aging will ensure that staff are providing excellent customer service and clients are satisfied by adhering to quality assurance protocols measured as follows: July 1, 2018- June 30, 2019 An Information &amp; Assistance call center follow-up survey will be conducted via telephone call to a sample population of callers who contact the call center requesting community related referrals.
 The surveys will measure the callers overall experience and interaction with the Office on Aging staff member.
 The target goal will be to achieve a score of 90% or higher.
-Customer Satisfaction Surveys will be collected from clients who are actively enrolled in the Senior Non-Emergency Medical Transportation (SNEMT) program.
+Customer service calls will be performed monthly.
+Revised Customer Satisfaction Surveys will be collected from clients who are actively enrolled in the Senior Non-Emergency Medical Transportation (SNEMT) program.
 Survey questions will be rated on a 5-point scale with a baseline rating of "3" (95%) or higher.
-3.2 Collect and review evaluation forms from community education presentations conducted by Office on Aging staff or community partners, and follow-up on issues/recommendations as identified on the evaluation forms, when necessary.
-July 1, 2019- June 30, 2020 Continued 3.3 Office on Aging will explore additional options to enhance the collection of customer satisfaction data within different departments.
-July 1, 2019- June 30, 2020 Continued
+Revised 3.2 Collect and review evaluation forms from community education presentations conducted by Office on Aging staff or community partners, and follow-up on issues/recommendations as identified on the evaluation forms, when necessary.
+July 1, 2018- June 30, 2019 New